-The Department for Education (DfE) recognises that the clerk to the governing body is a key contributor to the effectiveness of the governing body.
-In the January 2017 the Governance Handbook explains that;
+The Department for Education (DfE) recognises that the clerk is a key contributor to the effectiveness of the governing board.

-Services are provided in accordance with The School Governance (Roles, Procedures and Allowances) (England) Regulations 2013 and include preparing and distributing agendas, attending meetings, preparing minutes, maintaining governing body membership, pecuniary interests, safeguarding and attendance records, providing advice and support and keeping the governing body up-to-date on relevant issues around governance.
+Services are provided in accordance with The School Governance (Roles, Procedures and Allowances) (England) Regulations 2013 and include preparing and distributing agendas, attending meetings, preparing minutes, maintaining governing board membership and delegation, pecuniary interest declarations, safeguarding and attendance records, providing advice and support and keeping the governing board up-to-date on relevant issues around governance.
 Tasks will be carried out in line with the Clerks Competency Framework.

 The service will adhere to Bexley Customer Service standards relating to telephone answering and response to letters and emails.

-• Kept abreast of issues impacting on governing bodies locally as well as nationally,
+Kept abreast of issues impacting on governing boards locally as well as nationally,

-• Able to provide advice and guidance on the conduct and procedures of meetings,
+Provide advice and guidance on the conduct and procedures for meetings.

-• Responsive to the needs of individual governing bodies,
+Respond to the needs of individual governing boards,

-• Quality assurance assessments are undertaken to maintain standards of minutes and other written material and from time to time Head Teachers and Chairmen of Governing Bodies will be invited to complete a questionnaire on service improvements.
+Quality assurance assessments are undertaken to maintain standards of minutes and other written material and from time to time Headteachers and the Chairs of Governing Boards will be invited to complete a questionnaire on our service.